upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 the Gen 3 class/sprite sync write flag.
 With the feature off, existing TrainerData class and pic bytes are not rewritten.

+For FRLG runtime-source safety, the Sprite Sync save path also revisits script-referenced trainer IDs when the sync flag is active.
+Loaded rows are rewritten by trainer ID for class/pic bytes, and strict unloaded runtime-source rows continue through the full TrainerData row writer.
+This is intended to avoid a log/model-only sync when the battle script reads a runtime TrainerData row.

+The latest local smoke still keeps this feature caveated: the log/model showed a regular trainer becoming an Elite Four class with a class/sprite sync marker, but the visible ingame sprite remained the old class.
+That result means class label/class ID/pic consistency is not yet ingame-proven for the final output path.

 ## Logging

 Trainer/Foe logging now distinguishes class/sprite assignment from class-name